Jiian/options-mlfinetune-backtest/README.md

+# Task Statement
+This project explores how to systematically trade 0DTE SPY options using bear call and bull put spreads to capture intraday momentum.
+The goal is to build an ML- or rules-based model that identifies optimal entry and exit points, manages risk and position sizing, and determines the best strike width for each spread.

+The main challenge lies in balancing risk control (max loss, commissions, time constraints) with profit optimisation, while handling the high-frequency, short-duration nature of intraday options trading.

 # Overview and Findings

 ## 01 Data ingestions.ipynb
 I am posed with the difficulty of limited API calls, having limited storage and computing capacity, and the speed of calling the API.
-Hence, through out this project, I have decided to focus on only trading days that fall on Fridays since January 2022.
+Hence, throughout this project, I have decided to focus on only **trading days that fall on Fridays** since January 2022.
+Options data (and trading) is also only done at a **5-min interval** from 0930 to 1500H Eastern Time (ET).

-The class defined in `src/DataUpdateModule.py`, allows a simple call to retrieve and save all the necessary data for any trading day.
+The class defined in [`src/DataUpdateModule.py`](./src/DataUpdateModule.py), allows a simple call to retrieve and save all the necessary data for any trading day.
 This class is utilised in this notebook.

 ## 02 EDA.ipynb
 I started the analysis by visualising some of the intraday trading data for both the underlying stock and the options.